mhahn2003/bc21/README.md

 - Price calculation with unit count and influence

 Order:
-5. don't explode neutral ecs if there are nearby enemy polis
-3. code more robust defense; a lot of the times our ec has a lot of influence to work with but doesn't spend it and loses
-6. when only small politicians around ec, don't care. if a big poli around ec, then just build muckrakers on cardinal directions
 8. implement pathfinding to avoid 0.1 passability tiles at least for a little bit
 9. remove ID from list to check if outputs an invalid category (maybe by adding a IC.REMOVEID category?)